Cape Town (South Africa) | Hoedspruit (South Africa) | Johannesburg (South Africa) | Kruger National Park (South Africa)

 Enjoy free time back at the lodge after your morning safari drive.
 Relax onsite and take advantage of the property's amenities.
 There will be the option to join a guided walking safari with an expert tracker should you choose.
 The group will reconvene in the afternoon for high tea and an expert-led discussion.

-Spend three hours out on a safari drive in the lodge's private nature reserve.
+Spend three hours out on a safari drive in the lodge's private wildlife reserve.
 Be on the lookout for the famed "Big Five" and simply enjoy the beauty of your surroundings.

 Begin with a morning safari drive in the reserve, returning for breakfast before checking out.
 Travel to Hazyview for a stop at the Shabalala Interpretation of Culture Centre, an immersive experience of traditional dress, rhythmic dance, and local cuisine.
 Continue to your lodge, a restored train permanently suspended on a historic bridge over the Sabie River-a vantage point like no other.
 Check in and refresh before high tea and a talk on local wildlife.
 Afterward, embark on a safari drive in Kruger National Park-South Africa's largest wildlife sanctuary-returning to the lodge for dinner above the river.